sunbird-specs/QuML/v1/question.md

 ##### Custom Interaction

-QML implementations can implement a set of custom interactions that go beyond the standard interactions described above.
+The custom interaction provides an opportunity for extensibility of this specification to include support for interactions not currently documented.
+QuML implementations can implement a set of custom interactions that go beyond the standard interactions described above.
 Authors wishing to write questions for those implementations can use these custom interactions.
-However these custom templates should be published to ensure that these questions can be used with QML players of other implementations.
+However these custom templates should be published to ensure that these questions can be used with QuML players of other implementations.
 Otherwise, such questions will be limited to use only by that implementation.

 #### CSS classes
 QML recommends the use of Cascading Style Sheets (CSS) for controlling the content formatting.
 QML has a defined set of standard classes for various different elements and interactions.
-A question can use those classes for formatting and QML players should provide implementation for these classes.
+A question can use those classes for formatting and QuML players should provide implementation for these classes.

 - *1-col-layout*: style to create a one column layout
 - *2-col-layout*: style to create a two column layout